-- V&V do not end with the release of the software. - Software evolves new features, environmental adaptations, bug fixes. - Need to test code, retest old code, track changes. - When code changes, rerun tests to ensure tested elements still works. - Retain tests that exposed faults to ensure they do not return.
+- V&V do not end with release. - New features, environmental adaptations, bug fixes. - Test new code, retest old code, track changes. - When code changes, rerun tests to ensure old code works. - Retain tests that exposed faults to ensure they do not return.